Best Drum Amp: The Definitive Guide for Electronic Drum Amps

 Best Electronic Drum Kit Amplifier Selection Methodology

 We started by looking at all of the drum amplifiers and electronic drum monitor options listed by music gear retailers in the USA.
-And for this edition, we ended up short-listing 19 of the most promising options for detailed analysis - see the list in the Music Gear Database, which includes other popular drum amplifiers like the Kat Percussion KA1 and CoolMusic DM20.
-We then gathered and analyzed over 3,700 customer and expert reviews as well as forum discussions, and all these data were fed into the Gearank Algorithm to produce rating scores out of 100 for each one in order to select the highest rated amps to recommend above.
-Like what we normally do, we've also included summaries of what the market considers as the pros and cons for each of the top rated drum amps.
-For more information about our methods see How Gearank Works.
+For this edition, we ended up short-listing 19 of the most promising options for detailed analysis – see the list in the Music Gear Database, which includes other popular drum amplifiers like the Kat Percussion KA1 and CoolMusic DM20.
+We then gathered and analyzed over 3,900 customer and expert reviews as well as forum discussions, and all these data were fed into the Gearank Algorithm to produce rating scores out of 100 for each one in order to select the highest rated types of amps to recommend above.
+Like what we normally do, we’ve also included summaries of what the market considers the pros and cons of each of the top-rated drum amps.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors